 The EBF has been very active in taking up the cause of religious freedom in countries where Baptist and other religious minorities have suffered discrimination, repressive religious laws, and even violence and imprisonment in recent years.
 A specialist panel, including several human rights lawyers, is available to advise the EBF on making representations to governments and other authorities.
 The EBF also takes up issues of human rights which affect the whole of Europe, such as the recent growth in human trafficking.

 A key priority for the EBF has been the development of theological education to train future leaders for our churches and Unions.
 Most Unions have their own Seminaries training pastors, church musicians and others, and many of these are part of the EBF Consortium of European Baptist Theological Schools (CEBTS).

-The EBF is fortunate to own a major resource for theological education, the International Baptist Theological Seminary (IBTS) in Prague, Czech Republic.
+The EBF is fortunate to partner with the International Baptist Theological Study Centre (IBTSC) in Amsterdam, the Netherlands, a major resource for theological education in international context.
 This superb facility specialises in offering higher academic qualifications for those who will be the Union leaders and theological teachers in their own countries.
-It has also developed the highly successful one-year Certificate in Applied Theology (CAT) for young people who are then equipped for various leadership roles back in their home churches and Unions.
-Recently IBTS was granted University status by the Czech Government.
+For further information for study opportunities and conferences, click here.

 European Baptist Aid (EBAid)